mflp/PAD_HE/README.md

 # Private-Anomaly-Detection
 # Setup

-This project requires the SEAL Version 3.6.2.
-Please install the SEAL with the mentioned dependencies <a href="http://www.something.com"> Something </a>
+This project requires <a href="https://github.com/microsoft/SEAL/releases/tag/v3.6.2"> the SEAL Version 3.6.2 </a>. <a href="https://github.com/microsoft/SEAL/releases/tag/v3.6.2"> The SEAL Version 3.6.2 </a> should be built and run with the mentioned dependencies in the <a href="https://github.com/microsoft/SEAL"> the SEAL directory </a>.